nus-cs2103-AY2324S2/ip/AI.md

-Week 2 duke.task done all by hand.
+Week 2 Kokbot.task done all by hand.

-Week 3 duke.task:
+Week 3 Kokbot.task:
 - Using github copilot for:
     - Level 7
         - \+ Sometimes able to predict what I was going to type